Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 In the PL maps (Figure~\ref{fig:1}b,c), the laser-written graphitized regions appear dark because the processing introduces non-radiative recombination pathways that quench the broadband fluorescence.
-While tracking broadband emission can provide valuable information, monitoring the depletion of the sp3 Raman peak yields higher spatial resolution and stronger phase-specific contrast between pristine diamond and graphitized areas.
-Indeed, local graphitization converts sp3–bonded diamond into sp2 carbon, depleting the sp3 signal and producing the pronounced contrast.
-Of note, the sp3 maps were constructed by integrating the hyperspectral signal across the first-order diamond peak (1325-1340cm\(^{-1}\))~\cite{zaitsev1998,Kononenko2008}, while the sp2 maps were obtained by integrating over 1575-1610~cm\(^{-1}\)~\cite{zaitsev1998}.
-In the latter, since graphitization leads to the formation of sp2-bonded carbon domains it results in a marked increase in the G-band intensity.
+Yet, it is not phase-specific and can be easily affected by broadband emission, as shown in Figure~\ref{fig:1}c and detailed in Supporting Note 2.
+On the other hand, Raman mapping provides phase-specific contrast.
+Local graphitization converts sp3 diamond to sp2 carbon, depleting the sp3 line and enhancing the G band; accordingly, we construct sp3 maps by integrating 1325–1340~cm$^{-1}$ and sp2 maps by integrating 1575–1610~cm$^{-1}$~\cite{prelas1997handbook,Kononenko2008}.
+These phase-specific features (sp3 line, sp2 band, D band) enable quantitative, cross-structure comparison of phase content, crystallinity, and defect populations in laser-written carbon~\cite{Sotillo2018,Kononenko2008,Ashikkalieva2019}.
+Note that, as shown in (Figure~\ref{fig:1}c), Raman signal can also be contaminated by non-specific fluorescent background, an effect that can oftentimes be minimized with baseline correction and other techniques \cite{wei2015review}.